That Girl Cooks Healthy

 • Fix each piece onto the spiraliser and turn to create noodles.

-• On medium heat, add the oil and saute the onion, garlic, scallion and ginger until soft and translucent.
+• On medium heat, add the olive oil and saute the onion, garlic, scallion and ginger until soft and translucent.

 • Add the carrots, mushroom, cho cho and bell peppers, stir and cook for 5 minutes.